-APPENDIX A
+APPENDIX "A"

-- 1. Commencing with the fiscal year ending June 30, 2011, a copy of the Comprehensive Annual Financial Report ("CAFR") which contains the audited combined financial statements of the City prepared by the office of the Director of Finance of the City in conformance with guidelines adopted by the Governmental Accounting Standards Board and the American Institute of Certified Public Accountants' audit guide, Audits of State and Local Government Units, and - 2.
-Commencing with the Fiscal Year of the Philadelphia Gas Works ending August 31, 2011, to the extent such information is not contained in the CAFR, an update of the information set forth in the financial statements.
+1. Commencing with the fiscal year ending June 30, 2009, a copy of the Comprehensive Annual Financial Report ("CAFR") which contains the audited combined financial statements of the City prepared by the office of the Director of Finance of the City in conformance with guidelines adopted by the Governmental Accounting Standards Board and the American Institute of Certified Public Accountants' audit guide, Audits of State and Local Government Units, and

-APPENDIX F
+2. Commencing with the Fiscal Year of the Philadelphia Gas Words ending August 31, 2009, to the extent such information is not contained in the CAFR, an update of the information set forth in the financial statements of the Philadelphia Gas Works for the Fiscal Years ended August 31, 2007 and August 31, 2008, included in Appendix A to the Official Statement.

-FORM OF OPINIONS OF CO-BOND COUNSEL
+APPENDIX F OPINIONS OF CO-BOND COUNSEL